 2.2.
-Characteristics of the goods to be distributed
+Characteristics of the Goods to be Distributed

-The merchandise distributed by the case study company consist in auto parts and mostly automotive batteries whose average weight for each SKU was 17.97 kg.
+The merchandise distributed by the case study company consisted of auto parts and mostly automotive batteries whose average weight for each SKU was 17.97 kg.
 It is important to mention that the average area used by each SKU in the surface of the truck's cargo van had an average of 0.04 m2.
 However, this parameter did not affect the model, since the automotive batteries were heavy and rigid elements that could support a stacking factor of up to three rows for each column of this product.

-In addition, considering that the internal loading area of the van was 12 m2.
-Approximately 300 batteries could be placed in each row.
-If each battery weighed 17.97 kg, the total weight of the load would be approx. 5391 kg.
+In addition, considering that the internal loading area of the van was 12 m2, about 300 batteries could be placed in each row.
+If each battery weighed 17.97 kg, the total weight of the load would be approximately 5391 kg.
 Which exceeds the payload capacity of the truck, which was 4100 kg in only the first load row of the truck.
-Therefore, there would not be a problem in terms of lack of loading space in the truck, as the weight of a total battery's charge, even only the first level would exceed the payload capacity of the truck without occupying the entire loading area.
+Therefore, there would not be a problem in terms of lack of loading space in the truck, as the weight of a total battery's charge on only the first level would exceed the payload capacity of the truck without occupying the entire loading area.

 This implies that there were no problems in terms of load overlap for the design of the algorithm.
-Therefore, the amount of cargo to be delivered to each customer was considered in the model.
-Later, the program will control the sum of the individual loads of customers.
-So that, it should not exceed the previously specified truck loading capacity.
+Therefore, only the amount of cargo to be delivered to each customer was considered in the model and the sum of the individual loads of all customers should not exceed the previously specified truck loading capacity.

 2.3.
-Customer time windows
+Customer Time Windows

-In order to increase the service level to the company's customers, hard Time Windows for the customer visits were included in this study.
-These Time Windows were in accordance with the operating hours for medium-duty vehicles at the DMQ.
+In order to increase the service level to the company's customers, hard time windows for the customer visits were included in this study.
+These time windows were in accordance with the operating hours for medium-duty vehicles at the DMQ.
 That is, the lower time window was at 9:30 a.m. and the upper time window was at 3:30 p.m. for a normal day.
 However, the time windows had to be made more rigid on the days when a truck was subject to peak and plate regulations.

-The reason for establishing such time windows was because the circulation schedules have been established within the DMQ road network for the medium-duty vehicles (CM), i.e., for transit networks or entry and exit routes to urban and perimeter areas, CM's can circulate from 8:30 p.m. to 6:30 a.m. and from 9:30 a.m. to 3:30 p.m.
-In the same way, in access road networks that allow the circulation between the different sectors of the DMQ.
+The reason for establishing such time windows was because the circulation schedules have been established within the DMQ road network for the medium-duty vehicles (CM):, i.e., for transit networks or entry and exit routes to urban and perimeter areas, CM's can circulate from 8:30 p.m. to 6:30 a.m. and from 9:30 a.m. to 3:30 p.m.
+In the same way, in access networks or roads that allow the circulation between the different sectors of the DMQ.
 The company do not have traffic restrictions for CMs circulation on roads that connect different sectors of the city with residential sectors.

-In the case of a customer located in the sector of the historical center of DMQ the operations of load and unload for the CM must be executed within the window of time of 20h30 and 06h30 from Monday to Saturday and from 19h30 to 06h30 on Sundays.
+In the event of a customer located in the sector of the historical center of Quito the operations of load and unload for the CM must be executed within the window of time of 20h30 and 06h30 from Monday to Saturday and from 19h30 to 06h30 on Sundays.

 2.4.
-Calculation of geographical distances
+Calculation of Geographical Distances